Kyösti Kallio: Finland gains independence

 After the February Revolution of 1917 dethroned Tsar Nicholas II, the Russian provisional government tasked Vice Admiral Adrian Nepenin with overseeing the change of government in Finland.
-Nepenin started by inviting a handful of Finnish politicians to discuss the situation on March 17.
+Nepenin started by inviting a handful of Finnish politicians to discuss the situation on 17 March.
 Kallio represented the Agrarian League; and when the Finnish politicians the next day sent a delegation to Saint Petersburg to negotiate a cessation to the Russification campaign, Kallio was again a member.
 The delegation was successful, and Finland was permitted to assemble a fully parliamentary Senate.
-Kallio came to serve as Agrarian minister in the Senate of Oskari Tokoi, which took office March 26.
+Kallio came to serve as Agrarian minister in the Senate of Oskari Tokoi, taking office on 26 March.
 Most of his time was spent trying to mediate the agrarian strikes and finding foodstuffs for the country, while the First World War raised the prices in Europe.

 After the Tsar had been dethroned, the Finnish Parliament had to decide whether the highest authority in the country had passed on to the Russian Provisional Government, the Finnish Parliament, or the Finnish Senate.
 The question led to serious strife between the right-wing and left-wing elements of the Parliament.
 Kallio initially supported the socialists in demanding that power transfer to the Parliament, but disapproved of their cooperation with Russian Bolsheviks and Mensheviks; and Kallio ultimately voted against the bill they had drafted.
-Nonetheless, the socialist proposal passed, which the Russian Provisional Government saw as an affront to their power; and Alexander Kerensky consequently dissolved the Finnish Parliament on September 8.
+Nonetheless, the socialist proposal passed, which the Russian Provisional Government saw as an affront to their power; and Alexander Kerensky consequently dissolved the Finnish Parliament on 8 September.
 Kallio and the Socialist senators resigned from the senate, which continued to operate under the leadership of E. N. Setälä.

 After the October Revolution, the Finnish bourgeoisie were willing to compromise and give parliament the highest authority fearing Bolshevik rule would spread to Finland.
 Setälä's Senate resigned immediately after the question was settled.
 Kallio was again named Agrarian Minister in the Senate of P. E. Svinhufvud whose first priority was to declare Finland independent.
-On December 4 the Senate introduced a declaration of independence to the Parliament; and the next day Kallio wrote a resolution, which the Parliament passed with votes 100–88.
+On 4 December the Senate introduced a declaration of independence to the Parliament; and the next day Kallio wrote a resolution, which the Parliament passed with votes 100–88.